Middleware Chain

 transitions from

-pending to authorized.content:read, content:read:draft, content:write, content:delete, schema:read, schema:write.
+authorized to exchanged.content:read, content:read:draft, content:write, content:delete, schema:read, schema:write.

 RBAC Model